kpassapk/blog/content/posts/happyapi-temporal.md

 improtant.

 OAuth2 is simple in principle, but a bit tricky to implement.
-This is because its main authentication flow, called the authorization code grant flow, is callback-driven.
+This is because its main authentication flow, called the authorization code flow, is callback-driven.
 This makes it hard to write scripts or applications that run in the background; in web apps which do have HTTP handlers that can handle callbacks, it can result in poor separation of concerns and brittle code.